Hyper-real religion: Origins and usage

 According to theories of postmodernization, the last half of the 20th century (often termed as the "postmodern era") saw consumerism, individualisation and choice come to the forefront of Western societies via capitalism.
 Thus religion as a part of this culture became increasingly commercial, individualised and democratized.
 People now have more choices in religion, they can often practice it in privacy and as they wish, outside of traditional institutional boundaries.
 Due to this change, the sociology of religion has become increasingly interested in the potential for typologization of the modes of non-institutional religion and the foundation of non-institutional religion in human nature.

 It has become increasingly clear that the people leaving the structures and ceremonies of traditional religions are not instantly becoming non-religious in an atheistic sense.
 For example, some continue believing without belonging to a church, others turn to alternative spiritualities and others, as discussed by Possamai, turn to consumer based religions partly based on popular culture, what he calls "hyper-real religions."
 With hyper-real religion, elements from religions and popular culture are highly intertwined.
 They are post-modern expressions of religion, likely to be consumed and individualised, and thus have more relevance to the self than to a community and/or congregation.
 Thus in postmodern times, the relation between people and religion is very fluid; if modernity brought the disenchantment of the world, as Max Weber puts it, postmodernity is re-enchanting the world through a proliferation of 'subjective myths' (myths that are relevant to the self) and through the expansion of consumerism and the internet.

 Possamai explains that the concept of hyper-real religions is derived from the work of Jean Baudrillard.
-Baudrillard put forward that we are living in an age of hyper-reality in which we are fascinated by simulations that lack a real world referent or simulcra.
+Baudrillard put forward that we are living in an age of hyper-reality in which we are fascinated by simulations that lack a real world referent or simulacra.
 Possamai sees these simulations as part of the popular cultural milieu, in which "signs get their meanings from their relations with each other, rather than by reference to some independent reality or standard".
 With no way to "distinguish the real from the unreal", hyper-reality – the situation in which reality collapses – emerges.
 For example, we may refer to a person as being like Superman or Homer Simpson, rather than a real-life example of a hero or dunce, and theme parks represent movies or Disney creations rather than real life.
 The fictional character and world become more real for us than the real person or real world.
 Possamai, as Mark Geoffroy puts it, re-adapted Baudrillard's theory by applying it to religions that are engaged with these same simulated realities.
 In the most obvious examples, the Church of All Worlds draws its inspiration largely from Robert Heinlein’s Stranger in a Strange Land, Jediism draws on George Lucas' Star Wars mythology and Matrixism on The Matrix film franchise.
 Following these ideas Possamai defined hyper-real religions as: